 wp-config.php file and set it to true.

-Important: Do not forget to turn off debugging by setting it back to false when you are done!!!!
+Note: For live websites, you should turn off debugging by setting it back to false when you are done!!!!

 Instead of turning on debugging, you can alternatively check for PHP errors by temporarily putting echo statements inside templates to test where the execution of the code stops.